Cyril & Brid Gerety, Tracey Heighton and Martin Tarmey

 The campaign is working directly with Longford County Council and local authorities nationwide, among others, so that people with disabilities across Ireland are fully included in social housing planning and building.

 A recent report has also revealed that nationwide 1,300 young and middle-aged people with physical disabilities have been forced to live in elderly nursing homes because of the lack of accessible social housing.
 "That is an average of 50 people in Longford and in every county in Ireland who are stuck in a nursing home because there is no social housing for them.
-Their lives are wasting away" according to Martin Tarmey.
+Their lives are wasting away," said Mr Tarmey.

 Think Ahead, Think Housing is encouraging disabled people to state their current and future social housing needs now, by applying to their local authority through its newly revised housing application form which was published this summer.